 Fertility Fest aims to bring together artists with fertility experts to achieve three important aims - to advance fertility education; raise public conversation about all aspects of infertility and reproductive science; and to improve emotional care and support for people struggling to conceive.

-At ESHRE Barcelona 2018, Fertility Fest will be presenting the work of four leading artists whose moving and thought-provoking work aims to unlock the patient perspective of infertility and IVF in the hope of working hand in hand with the fertility profession to improve outcomes for everyone whatever their fertility story, however it ends.
+At ESHRE Barcelona 2018, Fertility Fest presented the work of four leading artists whose moving and thought-provoking work aims to unlock the patient perspective of infertility and IVF in the hope of working hand in hand with the fertility profession to improve outcomes for everyone whatever their fertility story, however it ends.

 Paula Bonet is an artist whose work centres in oil painting, engraving and illustration.
 She has exhibited in Barcelona, Madrid, Porto, Paris, London, Belgium, Urbino, Berlin, Santiago de Chile, Valencia, Miami and Mexico.
 She has also published several successful books: Qué hacer cuando en la pantalla aparece The End, 813 Truffaut, La sed, Quema la memoria, Escribe con Rosa Montero, Por el olvido, and soon, Roedores: Cuerpo de embarazada sin embrión.